opendxl/node-red-contrib-dxl/doc/sdk/installation.md

 npm install @opendxl/node-red-contrib-dxl --save
 ```

-After you restart Node-RED and browse to the Node-RED web interface, you should
+After the installation is complete, restart Node-RED and browse to your
+Node-RED server.

+#### Confirming the Installation Result

-see several "dxl" nodes in the left column:
+After the installation is complete, you should see several "dxl" nodes in the
+left column:

 ![DXL Nodes](images/dxl-nodes.png)